ghc-proposals/ghc-proposals/proposals/0000-higher-order-template-patterns-in-rewrite-rules.md

    ```
    (Note: we assume deep subsumption here for simplicity of presentation)

-   Now `@[a]` is no longer a plain locally bound variable, so this is no longer a template application.
+   Now `@[a]` is no longer a plain locally bound variable, so this is no longer a template pattern.

-   This seems fragile and we do not know of any practical programs that requires polymorphic template variables in template applications.
+   This seems fragile and we do not know of any practical programs that requires polymorphic template variables in template patterns.

-2. The name "template application" feels unsatisfactory.
-Any other suggestions?
+2. The name "template pattern" is still up for debate.
+   Suggestions are welcome.

 ## Implementation Plan